Sebastian is a small beach town on Florida’s east coast, along the famous US Highway 1.

 Sebastian is located in Indian River County, in a quiet, laid-back section of Florida’s east coast.

-It’s located in central Florida, about halfway up the state from north to south.
-It sits north of Vero Beach and south of Melbourne.
+Sebastian is located in central Florida, about halfway up the east coastline.
+The town sits north of Vero Beach and south of Melbourne.

 There are not any major cities near Sebastian.
 Sebastian is 90 miles southeast of Orlando and 95 miles north of West Palm Beach.